When Referee Made History by Issuing Football’s First Ever White Card

-• The first-ever white card in football was shown during a 2023 match between Sporting Lisbon and Benfica, leaving fans surprised by the unusual decision
+• The first-ever white card in football was shown during a 2023 match between Sporting Lisbon and Benfica, with fans surprised by the unusual decision

-• Unlike yellow and red cards, the white card is used to recognise and reward acts of fair play, such as the quick response of medical staff during an on-field emergency
+• Unlike yellow and red cards, the white card is used to recognise acts of fair play, such as the quick response of medical staff during an on-field emergency

-• Although introduced in Portugal, the initiative has not yet been adopted globally, with International Football Association Board yet to include it in the official Laws of the Game
+• The initiative has not yet been adopted globally, with the International Football Association Board yet to include the card in the official Laws of the Game

-With yellow and red cards long established in the game, the introduction of a white card left many fans surprised and puzzled.
+With yellow and red cards firmly established in football, the introduction of a rare card left many supporters both surprised and intrigued.

 Source: Twitter

-The moment came shortly before half-time in a women’s fixture in Portugal, with Benfica leading 3-0 when the referee produced the white card in the same manner as a traditional booking.
+The moment came shortly before half-time, with Benfica leading 3-0, when referee Catarina Campos produced a white card in the same manner as a standard booking.

 Read also